 Child custody cases can be extremely complicated and often require assistance from a child custody attorney.
 Even when you and your spouse seem to agree on the main issues, there are many loose ends that have to be resolved.
 The failure to properly handle a child custody case can have a negative impact on your child for the rest of his or her life.

 You can save yourself a lot of worry and sleepless nights when you hire a child custody lawyer near you in Wilmington, North Carolina who understands the complex issues that are involved and will handle every minor detail in the case.
-At Speaks Family Law, we understand the many issues that need to be resolved in child custody cases, and we work hard to represent you from start to finish, achieving the results you want.
+At Speaks Law Firm, PC Family Law Division, we understand the many issues that need to be resolved in child custody cases, and we work hard to represent you from start to finish, achieving the results you want.

-Contact Speaks Family Law to schedule a consultation with a child custody lawyer today.
+Contact Speaks Law Firm, PC Family Law Division to schedule a consultation with a child custody lawyer today.

 We respect your privacy.
 The information you provide will be used to answer your question or to schedule an appointment if requested.